 Safe and secure

-The threat of cyber security should not be underestimated.
-This is particularly important when millennials and technology are seen as a target by cyber criminals.
-They may be digital natives but research has also shown that millennials are globally the most affected victims by cyber crime, with 40% experiencing it in the last year.
+Never underestimate the threat of cyber security.
+This is particularly important when millennials and technology are a target by cyber criminals.
+Research has also shown that millennials are globally the most affected victims by cyber crime, with 40% experiencing it in the last year.
 The reasons for this are poor password security, regular use of public WiFi and exposing themselves to risk.
 For example, 43% of those surveyed said that they would happily download a third-party app, which are notorious for bugs.
-Educate your staff on how to keep safe online, particularly when company information and data is involved.
+Educate your staff on how to keep safe online.
 Carry out in-house training or outsource cyber security to an IT consultant.
 This will minimise the risk of any unwanted incidents from occurring by keeping your technology as watertight as possible.

 Be open to ideas

-Company growth can so often rest on innovation.
+Company growth can often rest on innovation.
 In theory, this should be obvious.
-In practice, it can be hard to bring in change which shakes up how things have been done in the past.
+In practice, it can be hard to bring in change which shakes up how things are done.
 However, British businesses are evolving with the help of technology.
 In fact, 63% of UK businesses expect digitisation to boost customer satisfaction.
-You do not want your company to get left behind and run the risk of losing employees as well as customers and clients because of it.
+You do not want your company to get left behind which runs the risk of losing employees as well as customers and clients.

-A digital transformation can have a hugely positive impact on your business – a survey found that over half of those asked thought digital disruption was a good thing.
+A digital transformation can have a hugely positive impact on your business.
+A survey found that over half of those asked thought digital disruption was a good thing.
 Millennials and technology can help to make this happen for your business.
 Encourage them to share ideas.
 Have regular brainstorming sessions.
 Listen to them on an ad-hoc basis too.
 Something which is ordinary to a tech-savvy 20-something could be extraordinary for your business.
-Concerns over impact on workload or disruptive installations should not be a barrier to implementing something new, either.
-IT can be outsourced to the experts to look at both implementation as well as ongoing maintenance and support.
+Concerns over impact on workload should not be a barrier to implementing something new, either.
+IT can be outsourced to look at both implementation as well as ongoing maintenance and support.

 Retain top talent

-Millennials and technology is not the only perk of recruiting a younger workforce for your company.
-There has been a huge boom in the popularity of flexible and remote working in recent years to encourage a positive work-life balance.
+Millennials and technology is not the only perk of recruiting a younger workforce.
+There has been a huge boom in the popularity of flexible and remote working to encourage a positive work-life balance.
 A recent survey from Timewise found that 92% of workers between 18-34 years old want to work flexibly or already have the ability to do so.
 Make your company attractive by offering flexible working as default rather than an add-on.
-The technology exists to make this happen easily with cloud technology and various software options making work an activity rather than a location for the modern and dynamic workforce.
+The technology exists to make this happen easily.
+Cloud technology and various software options making work an activity rather than a location.
 Just keep everything safe and secure, such as with the Government endorsed Cyber Essentials certification, and it’s a worry-free business move.

 This is where the friendly and knowledgeable team at Link IT can help.
 We can look after everything from IT consultancy to a fully managed IT function.
 Contact us to find out more.